Skip to content

 Downloads split into two paths depending on the content type.

-One-shot downloads (exported videos) and asset playback (b-roll, overlays) still use presigned R2 URLs:
+One-shot downloads (exported videos) still use presigned R2 URLs:

 # Request download URL for an export